datalad-handbook/book/docs/basics/101-140-filesystem.rst

 Alternatively, there is also a way to save the name change only using Git tools only, outlined in the following hidden section.
-If you are a Git-user, you will be very familiar with it.
+If you are a Git user, you will be very familiar with it.

 .. container:: toggle